NFL Rumors: Cam Newton Likely To Win Patriots Starting Job After Jarrett Stidham’s Injury

 “That rumor felt speculative, as Newton, 31, has a lengthy history of being an excellent quarterback.
 He’s won an MVP, made the All-Pro team and is a three-time Pro Bowler.
 Stidham has thrown four regular season passes.”

-As The Inquisitr had reported, many believed the Patriots were high on the fourth-rounder and had initially seen him as a potential franchise quarterback.
+As The Inquisitr reported, many believed the Patriots were high on the fourth-rounder and had initially viewed him as a potential franchise quarterback.
 The fact that he was able to lock down the backup spot last year behind Tom Brady was seen as a significant accomplishment, as Brady’s age meant he could go down at any time.

-Before the Patriots had signed Newton, many believed that he would end up being the Week 1 starter without much of a competition.
+Before the Patriots signed Newton, many believed that Stidham would end up being the Week 1 starter without much of a competition.

-As NBC Sports had reported, Newton appeared to be taking over the competition even before the injured hip cast doubt on the younger quarterback.
+As NBC Sports reported, Newton appeared to be taking over the competition even before the injured hip cast doubt on the younger quarterback.
 The former Carolina Panthers star had more snaps in 11-on-11 drills, and performed better in the additional chances that he did get.

 The unusual preseason has added complications to the battle for the job, however.
 The NFL scrapped preseason games this year in an effort to prevent the spread of coronavirus, which prevented Stidham from seeing more playing time after rarely seeing the field last year and not allowing Newton to show whether he had fully recovered from the injury that kept him sidelined for the majority of last season.